What Is Programmatic Advertising?

 For most marketers, if you’re running ad campaigns right now, you’re likely already using it.

-While running ads on social media platforms or search engines is relatively easy, ad placement on many websites still follows the traditional model, requiring time and negotiation.
+While running ads on social media platforms or search engines is relatively easy, ad placement on many websites through other advertising platforms still follows the traditional model, requiring time and negotiation.

 This results in every website visitor seeing the same ad, regardless of relevancy.
 Programmatic advertising represents a shift towards a more efficient model, removing the need to negotiate and replacing general campaigns with targeted advertising.